gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: figurelegend

-    Figure: PMF for the ethanol molecule across the interface between a water/ethanol mixture and vapor.
+    Figure: PMF for the ethanol molecule across the interface between a water/ethanol liquid slab and vapor.

 ..  container:: justify

-    Runs of 100 ps as done in this tutorial are too short to obtain a proper result.
-Increase the duration of the production runs to a few nanoseconds to obtain a proper PMF (like the blue curve in the figure above).
+    The durations 100 ps used in this tutorial are too short to obtain a smooth and reliable PMF curve.
+Increase the duration of the production runs to a few nanoseconds for reasonable results.

 ..  container:: justify

-    The PMF shows a plateau inside the bulk liquid (x<1 nm), a minimum at the interface (x=1.5 nm), and increase in the vapor phase (x>1.5 nm).
-The minimum at the interface indicate that ethanol favorably adsorb at the liquid/vapor
+    The PMF shows a plateau inside the bulk liquid (:math:`x<1~\text{nm}`), a minimum at the interface (:math:`x=1.5~\text{nm}`), and increase in the vapor phase (:math:`x>1.5~\text{nm}`).
+The minimum at the interface indicate that ethanol favorably adsorb at the liquid/vapor interface, which is consistent with the density profile.

+..  container:: justify

+    The PMF also indicates that, once adsorbed, the ethanol molecule requires an energy of about :math:`5~\text{kJ/mol}` to re-enter the liquid phase (see blue curve), which is about :math:`2.2~k_\text{B} T`.

+..  container:: justify

-    interface, which is consistent with the density profile.
-The PMF also indicates that, once adsorbed, the ethanol molecule requires an energy of about 5 kJ/mol to re-enter the liquid phase (looking at the blue curve), which is about 2.2 kBT.
-Finally the PMF shows that it is energetically costly for the ethanol molecule to fully desorb and go into the vacuum phase as the energy barrer to overcome is at least 25 kJ/mol.
-Consistently, when performing MD simulation, it is rare to observe an ethanol molecule exploring the vapor phase.
+    Finally, the PMF shows that it is energetically costly for the ethanol molecule to fully desorb and go into the vacuum phase as the energy barrier to overcome is at least :math:`25~\text{kJ/mol}`.
+Consistently, when performing unbiased MD simulation, it is relatively rare to observe an ethanol molecule exploring the vapor phase.

 .. include:: ../../non-tutorials/accessfile.rst